MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-alterroles.md

    GRANT qa_role TO dev_role;
    ```

-   Roles also inherit all the attributes and privileges of the granted role.
+   Roles also inherit all the privileges of the granted role.
    Making roles members of other roles allows you to manage sets of
    permissions, rather than granting privileges to roles on an individual basis.